Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Introduction

 \section{Introduction}

-Due to their flexible geometric shapes and deformable materials, soft continuum robots have great potential to perform tasks in dangerous and cluttered environments, including natural disaster relief and pipe inspection \cite{majidi2014soft}.
+\IEEEPARstart{D}{ue} to their flexible geometric shapes and deformable materials, soft continuum robots have great potential to perform tasks in dangerous and cluttered environments, including natural disaster relief and pipe inspection \cite{majidi2014soft}.
 However, planning and control of such robots are challenging, as these robots have infinitely many degrees of freedom in their body links, and soft actuators with stochastic, unknown dynamics and delayed responses.

-We aim to develop a bio-inspired locomotion controller for soft robot snakes to achieve serpentine-like locomotion for set-point tracking tasks.
-Specifically, we consider exploiting the properties of \acp{cpg}, which consists of a special group of neural circuits that are able to generate rhythmic and non-rhythmic activities for organ contractions and body movements in animals.
+\IEEEpubidadjcol In this work, we develop a bio-inspired locomotion controller for soft robot snakes to achieve serpentine-like locomotion for set-point tracking tasks.
+Specifically, we consider utilizing the properties of CPGs, which consists of a special group of neural circuits that are able to generate rhythmic and non-rhythmic activities for organ contractions and body movements in animals.
 Such activities can be activated, modulated, and reset by neuronal signals mainly from two directions: bottom-up ascendant feedback information from afferent sensory neurons or top-down descendant signals from high-level modules including mesencephalic locomotor region (MLR) \cite{ijspeert2008central} and motor cortex \cite{roberts1998central, yuste2005cortex}.